-The time has come to define what bot automation is finally all about.
-Major technological breakthroughs will be reshaping how we do business into the 2020s.
-Artificial intelligence, algorithms and Bots, are fundamentally changing the way we work and communicate.
-And while the term ‘bot’ is often misused — leading to speculations about its true nature — automation is here to stay.
+The time has come to define what bot automation is all about.
+Major technological breakthroughs will be reshaping how we do business into the 2020s and beyond.
+Artificial intelligence, algorithms and Bots for business, are fundamentally changing the way we work and communicate.
+And while the term ‘bot’ is often misused — leading to speculations about its true nature — as of 2022, automation is here to stay.
 But this is no cause for concern, because bot automation will be delivering far more benefits than drawbacks to your workplace.

 How to use bot automation